neal-igolgi/beo_api/docs/BEO_API.md

         "command": "start";
         "config" : { reference 'config' object }
     }

 in this case the config is applied to the default config name 'config_<chid>' and that config name is used if the channel is accidentally restarted or crashes or the unit is power cycled

 or:
     {
         "command": "start";
         #!! the config_name is optional
         "config_name": "abchd";
     }

 in this case the config named "abchd" is loaded for the channel, that config is used if the channel is accidentally restart, crashes, or the unit is power cycled.

-    or
+or:
     {
         "command": "start";
         #!! the config_name is optional